China P. Arnold: Arrests

 Arnold was arrested and subsequently released due to a lack of evidence.
 She was rearrested in November 2006.

 Trials

 While in jail awaiting trial, Arnold became sexually involved with her cellmate, Linda Williams, who later testified that Arnold confessed her guilt to her.

 First trial

-Shortly after Arnold's first trial began in February 2008, Talley said his son had told him that he pulled Paris's lifeless body out of the microwave after a neighbor's boy had put her inside, and the judge declared a mistrial.
+Shortly after Arnold's first trial began in February 2008, Talley said his son had told him that he pulled Paris' lifeless body out of the microwave after a neighbor's boyfriend had put her inside, and the judge declared a mistrial.

 Second trial

 During the second trial, the mother of the child said to have placed the baby in the microwave testified that her significant other was not at the housing complex when Paris died, and Arnold was convicted of aggravated murder and sentenced to life in prison without the possibility of parole on September 8, 2008.
 She was incarcerated at the Dayton Correctional Institution.

 On November 5, 2010, the Ohio Second District Court of Appeals reversed Arnold's conviction, citing prosecutorial misconduct, and stated that the court erred by not allowing material witnesses to testify in her defense.